CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms: 'write a design doc', 'create a TDD', 'technical spec', 'architecture document', 'RFC', 'design proposal', and 'document a technical decision before implementation'.
-These are terms users would naturally use.
+Excellent coverage of natural trigger terms users would say: 'write a design doc', 'create a TDD', 'technical spec', 'architecture document', 'RFC', 'design proposal', and 'document a technical decision before implementation'.
+These are all natural phrases users would use.

 3 / 3